DavidNCamelo/Olympic/README.md

 After spending considerable time searching for a complete dataset of all historical Modern Olympic Games, the results were still limited.
 So, with my basic web scraping skills, I set out to retrieve as much data as possible on all events.

-This repository contains the scripts developed to gather that data, with adjustments to accommodate updates made to the Olympic website for recent events.
+This repository contains the scripts developed to gather that data, with adjustments to accommodate updates made to the Olympic website (https://olympics.com/en/olympic-games) for recent events.
 It was challenging to retrieve data for past games, while the new website structure makes it easier to access detailed information on athletes and competitions.

-## CLass scripts
+## Class scripts

 The files with no spaces in their titles are the class scripts used to retrieve data.
 These scripts are as follows: